Department of Human Development, Family Studies, and Counseling

 Faculty

-*BROWN, MELISSA MCINNIS, Associate Professor of Child Development, B.A., University of Texas at Austin; M.A., University of Alabama, Tuscaloosa; PhD.
+*BROWN, MELISSA MCINNIS, Associate Professor of Human Development and Family Studies, B.A., University of Texas at Austin; M.A., University of Alabama, Tuscaloosa; PhD.
 University of Alabama, Tuscaloosa

-*BUCKLEY, RHONDA R., Associate Professor of Child Development, B.A., Auburn University; M.A., Auburn University; Ph.D., Auburn University
+*BUCKLEY, RHONDA R., Associate Professor of Human Development and Family Studies, B.A., Auburn University; M.A., Auburn University; Ph.D., Auburn University

-*DUTTON, CATHERINE L., Associate Professor of Family Studies, B.A., Utah State University; M.A.T., Texas Woman's University; Ph.D., Texas Woman's University
+*DUTTON, CATHERINE L., Associate Professor of Human Development and Family Studies, B.A., Utah State University; M.A.T., Texas Woman's University; Ph.D., Texas Woman's University

-*GILLUM, NERISSA LEBLANC, Professor of Family Studies, B.S., Ambassador University; M.S., University of North Texas; Ph.D., University of North Carolina, Greensboro
+*GILLUM, NERISSA LEBLANC, Professor of Human Development and Family Studies, B.S., Ambassador University; M.S., University of North Texas; Ph.D., University of North Carolina, Greensboro

 *GRUBBS, LISA G., Associate Professor of Counseling & Development, B.S., University of North Texas; M.S., Texas Woman's University; Ph.D., Sam Houston State University

-*HWANG, SHANN HWA, Professor of Family Studies, B.A., Malone College; M.A., Ashland University; Ph.D., University of Tennessee, Knoxville
+*HWANG, SHANN HWA, Professor of Human Development and Family Studies, B.A., Malone College; M.A., Ashland University; Ph.D., University of Tennessee, Knoxville

 *JONES, ADAM, Assistant Professor of Marriage & Family Therapy, B.S., Weber State University; M.S., Utah State University; Ph.D., Texas Tech University

-*KING, BONNIE, Assistant Professor of Counseling and Development, B.A., St. Edwards University; M.A., Texas State University; Ph.D.,University of New Orleans
+*KING, BONNIE, Associate Professor of Counseling and Development, B.A., St. Edwards University; M.A., Texas State University; Ph.D.,University of New Orleans

 *LUCERO JONES, REBECCA, Assistant Professor of Marriage & Family Therapy, B.S., Brigham Young University; M.S., Texas Tech University; Ph.D., Texas Tech University

-*McCARROLL, ELIZABETH M., Professor of Child Development/Child Life, B.S., University of Texas at Austin; M.S., Texas Tech University; Ph.D., Texas Tech University
+*MCCARROLL, ELIZABETH M., Professor of Child Life, B.S., University of Texas at Austin; M.S., Texas Tech University; Ph.D., Texas Tech University

 *MURO, JOEL, Professor of Counseling & Development, B.A., Austin College; M.J., University of North Texas; Ph.D., University of North Texas